 - Some claim that referring to the celebration as 'Chinese New Year' may be insensitive, as there are several other cultures celebrating the same festival by a different name on this date, and so it is not strictly 'Chinese'.

-- On the other hand, referring to it as 'Lunar New Year' inadvertently ignores other cultures' lunar new year celebrations, which may fall on different dates, and therefore be separate celebrations.
+- On the other hand, referring to it as "Lunar New Year" inadvertently ignores other cultures' expressions of a lunar new year, which may even fall on different dates and are totally different celebrations.

 The Influence of Chinese New Year on Other Lunar New Years

-Despite all the differences, Lunar New Year celebrations around the world, whether at the same time as Chinese New Year or not, still do have many striking similarities, largely due to Chinese New Year's massive worldwide influence through the ages.
+Despite some differences, many Lunar New Year celebrations around the world, whether at the same time as Chinese New Year or not, still do have many striking similarities, largely due to Chinese New Year's massive worldwide influence through the ages.

-Most other cultures that do celebrate their own Lunar New Year, would incorporate many familiar symbols and practices associated with the Chinese celebration, such as the use of red colors, fireworks, and firecrackers (which in fact have an ancient Chinese cultural significance), lion or dragon-dance shows, worshipping ancestors, and even religious worship of some of ancestors or the same mythological deities or forces.
+Most other Far Eastern cultures and SE Asian cultures that celebrate their own Lunar New Years incorporate many common symbols and practices associated with the Chinese celebrations, such as the use of the color red, fireworks, and firecrackers (which have an ancient Chinese cultural significance), lion dances or dragon dances, ancestor worship, and religious worship of the same historical figures or the same mythological deities or forces.